ivadomed/ivadomed/docs/source/configuration_file.rst

         "$$description": [
             "Indicates if input-level dropout should be applied during training.\n", "This option trains a model to be robust to missing modalities by setting \n", "to zero input channels (from 0 to all channels - 1).
-Always at least one \n".
-            "channel will remain.
+Always at least one \n", "channel will remain.
 If one or more modalities are already missing, they will \n", "be considered as dropped."
         ],